HI discs of L$_{\ast}$ galaxies as probes of the baryonic physics of galaxy evolution: Asymmetry as tracer of the baryonic physics

 \section{Asymmetry as tracer of the baryonic physics}

 We perform a random forest regression (RFR), using \texttt{scikit-learn} \citep{scikit-learn}, to gain a better intuition about the drivers behind the different \hi morphologies across the simulated galaxies.
 The random forest model is trained to predict each non-parametric morphological indicator based on a number of global and local galaxy properties.
 It returns a list of feature importances, i.e.\ how important each respective property is for the model to predict Gini, Smoothness or Asymmetry.
 RFR is one of the most powerful and simple non-linear regression methods, particularly suited to asses feature importances for large astronomical datasets \citep{Donalek2013}.
 Hence, we turn to RFRs to infer which features are the most important to predict the non-parametric morphological indicators, because there are a large number of plausible potential drivers, many of which show some level of (anti-)correlation with the non-parametric morphological indicators.
 Specifically, we consider the global parameters galaxy stellar mass, $\Mstar$, central stellar surface density, $\mus$, the stellar velocity dispersion in the central kpc $\sigma_{\ast, \rm central}$, and the radius of the galaxy $\Rg$ (= 0.1$R_{\rm halo}$); the HI and gas properties such as the \hi mass enclosed in the \hi scale radius, $\MHI (R<R_{\rm HI})$, the \hi scale radius $R_{\rm HI}$, the \hi mass enclosed within the galaxy $\MHI (R<\Rg)$, the total gas mass enclosed within the galaxy $\Mgas (R<\Rg)$, the average \hi and total gas surface densities within the central kpc, $R_{\rm HI}$ and the galaxy, $\SHI (R<1~\kpc)$, $\Sg$, $\SHI (R<R_{\rm HI})$, $\fHI$, ($\fg)$ respectively; the SFR, specific SFR (sSFR = SFR/$\Mstar$), \hi SFE (=SFR/$\MHI$) and star-forming main sequence offset (with respect to the \citealt{Catinella2018} xGASS main sequence) for 10 and 100 Myr averaging timescales and outflow rates for the total gas, $\dot{M}_{\rm gas, out}$, and the HI, $\dot{M}_{\rm HI, out}$, calculated, as in Section~\ref{ss:HIsh}, as the mass flux away from the midplane in a 500 pc thick slab, 5 kpc above and below the galactic midplane.
 For all physical quantities listed, a single value per galaxy is used.
-In addition to performing the random forest regression for each different physics sub-set of galaxies, we also perform one for the combined data set including all simulated galaxies, where we add an additional flag to denote the sub-grid physics model of the simulations.
+In addition to performing the random forest regression for each different physics sub-set of galaxies, we also perform one for the combined data set including all simulated galaxies, where we add an additional flag to denote the sub-grid physics model\footnote{While the only difference between \empc~and \empv~is in the star formation sub-grid model, this flag does implicitly fold in differences between {\sc{gizmo}} and {\sc{arepo}} and their respective treatment of physical processes other than star formation and stellar feedback, in addition to those differences, for \fc box.} of the simulations.